What RAF forms are required?

 RAF 3 form

-The RAF 3 form is a statutory accident report form that needs to be submitted with details of the accident, along with witness statements.
+The RAF 3 form is a statutory accident report form.
+It must be submitted with details of the accident, along with any witness statements.

 RAF 4 form

-If general injuries are claimed, a Serious Injury Assessment Report (RAF 4) must be submitted, confirming that the injury is serious enough for the claimant to be awarded compensation.
+If general damages are claimed, a Serious Injury Assessment Report (RAF 4) must be submitted.

 Along with the official forms, claimants must submit relevant medical reports, receipts and financial statements, as well as any other documents that support their claims.